rohan843/hive-notes/README.md

 3. `show databases;`: Displays all databases.
 4. `use <DB name>;`: Sets the specified database to the currently active database.
 5. `create table <table name>[...schema...];`: Creates a table with the desired schema in the active DB.
-6. `show tables;`: Displays all tables in the current database.
+6. `create external table <table name>[...schema...]
+LOCATION <path to data file in HDFS>;`: Creates an external table with the desired schema in the active DB, and refers to a specified data file.
-7. `LOAD DATA [Data source] INTO TABLE <table name>;`: Loads the data into the specified table.
+7. `show tables;`: Displays all tables in the current database.
-8. Select-where queries are similar to those in SQL.
+8. `LOAD DATA [Data source] INTO TABLE <table name>;`: Loads the data into the specified table.
-9.
+9. Select-where queries are similar to those in SQL.